 2. Layers of clothing are essential – you’ll experience sunshine, rain and cold in one day!

-Brief overview of their safari
+A brief overview of their safari

-From there the vegetation becomes low and flat as they summited Nyiragongo’s crater and gazed into the boiling cauldron below.
+From there, the vegetation became low and flat as they summited Nyiragongo’s crater and gazed into the boiling cauldron below.
 That night, spent perched on the lip of the crater, is likely to be etched onto their memories forever.
 The dark of night emphasises the drama and spectacle of this active lava cauldron as it spits, flares and fountains in one of the greatest shows on Earth.

-Their transfer back to Kigali was likely in silence, as they contemplated what is one of Africa’s most iconic safaris.
+Their transfer back to Kigali was likely in silence as they contemplated what is one of Africa’s most iconic safaris.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.